Measuring Structural Political Fragmentation: Ethics Statement

 \section{Ethics Statement}

-This study analyzes platform data from survey participants who voluntarily donated their Twitter/X handles with informed consent and fair compensation; only public profile metadata and follower relations were collected.
+This study analyzes platform data from survey participants who were tracked voluntarily and donated their Twitter/X handles with informed consent and fair compensation; only public profile metadata and follower relations were collected.

 This study has received institutional ethics approval (IRB/ethics approval: Faculty of Arts and Social Sciences Ethics Committee, University of Zurich).
-Data were pseudonymized with restricted access to identifiers, and we report only aggregates to reduce re-identification risk.
+Data were pseudonymized with restricted access to identifiers, and we report only aggregates.